zimski/shaker/README.md

 ## Configuration

 Go to shaker/py-sc/shaker.conf and edit with a valid account, this account will be used to ssh your localhost (if it's needed)
-You can create a dedicated user for shaker, in this case you will able to control shaker permissions
+You can create a dedicated user for shaker, in this case you will be able to control shaker permissions

 change also the "pwd" with the curent shaker folder in your machine